Robert Godwin Sr.: Facebook Killer Victim Promised Girlfriend He’ll Be Back For Lunch, Said ‘I Love You Girl’

 Robert Godwin Sr., the 74-year-old victim of the gruesome Cleveland shooting, reportedly promised his girlfriend he’ll be back for lunch with his sweet last words, “I love you girl.”
 Hours later, the loving partner, father, and grandfather never made it back home.

-Angela Smith, 34, will never forget the last time she heard Robert Godwin Sr. uttered his last words to her, minutes before his tragic death.
+Angela Smith, 34, will never forget the time she heard Robert Godwin Sr. utter his last words to her, minutes before his tragic death.
 Smith, who was in a relationship with the slain senior citizen for 18 years, tearfully recalled that fateful day when Godwin Sr. was taken away from her and their two young children.

-In an interview with the DailyMail, Angela Smith revealed her final moments with Robert Godwin Sr. Apparently, the loving partner made a promise to return home after his routine — collecting empty soda cans.
-Angela shared how their last moment appeared to be typical — nothing out of the ordinary.
+In an interview with the DailyMail, Angela Smith revealed her final moments with Robert Godwin Sr. Apparently, the loving partner made a promise to return home after his routine of collecting empty soda cans.
+Angela shared how their last moment appeared to be typical and nothing out of the ordinary.

 “He said ‘I love you girl’ as he left.
 He always said that.
 He was looking forward to the lunch I was cooking.
 He said ‘Call me when the food done’ and I was laughing as I said ‘Ok I’ll call you.
 I got you.’
 He loved my chicken and dressing and couldn’t wait to eat it.”

-Later that day, Robert Godwin Sr. was shot and killed by a distressed man, Steve Stephens and broadcasted the crime on Facebook.
+Later that day, Robert Godwin Sr. was shot and killed by a distressed man, Steve Stephens, who broadcasted the crime on Facebook.
 Stephens reportedly approached Godwin Sr. walking down the Glenville neighborhood, apparently at random.
 The deranged suspect shot the victim in the head after instructing him to say the name “Joy Lane,” his ex-girlfriend.

-Reports revealed that the victim was shot close to the house his sharing with his girlfriend and their two children.
+Reports revealed that the victim was shot close to the house he was sharing with his girlfriend and their two children.
 According to Angela Smith, Robert Godwin Sr. left their house that day to collect tin cans.
 Apparently, it was a hobby the old man loved to do after his retirement in 2011.
-She also made it clear that Godwin Sr. is not collecting cans to sell and that there’s no need for him to do such thing.
+She also made it clear that Godwin Sr. is not collecting cans to sell, and there was no need for him to do such thing.

 “My Baby-daddy had money in the bank.
 He was driving a 2016 (car).
 It wasn’t about selling the cans, it was his hobby.
 Whenever we went to the grocery store, he’d be checking for cans.
 This was nothing out of the ordinary for him.
 He didn’t need no money.”